PGY1 Pharmacy Residency

 Where do residents go after completing a PGY1 Residency at United Health Services?

-- Approximately 62% of former PGY1 residents have went on to complete PGY2 specialty residency training.
+- Many of our former PGY1 residents have went on to complete PGY2 specialty residency training in various clinical areas.
 All other former PGY1 residents have found professional positions.

 Are teaching opportunities available to residents?